nathimel/nathimel.github.io/_wips/rdsg.md

 ---
-title: "The evolution of efficient compression in sim-max games"
+title: "The evolution of efficient compression in signaling games"
 collection: wips
 permalink: /wips/rdsg
 excerpt: #'This paper is about the number 2.
 The number 3 is left for future work.' date: